API Reference

 POST /api/device/enabled

 Section titled “POST /api/device/enabled”Toggle global device enabled/disabled state.
-Requires a restart to take effect — disabled devices are fully skipped (no client, no BT manager, no port).
+Requires a restart to take effect — disabled devices are skipped completely (no client, no BT manager, no listen port).

 Body: { "player_name": "Living Room", "enabled": false }